Supprelin LA (Histrelin) Subcutaneous Implant Procedure

 The implant is inserted under the skin on the inside of the upper arm and slowly delivers medication into the tissues.
 The implant is typically left in place for a year.
 If pubertal suppression is needed for greater than a year, the implant is generally replaced.
 Sometimes the implant will be kept in place for a bit longer than a year.
 Your child’s endocrinologist will help determine if this medical treatment is appropriate for your child and the duration of treatment.

-Placement of the implant requires a minimally invasive procedure which is completed by an attending pediatric general surgeon.
-Children who are very young or easily get anxious may require sedation or local anesthesia to undergo the procedure.
-Your child’s physician will help determine the best method for your child.
+Placement of the implant requires a minimally invasive procedure which is completed by an attending pediatric surgeon.
+Children who are very young or easily get anxious may require sedation or, in rare cases, general anesthesia to undergo the procedure.
+Most children are able to complete the procedure in the outpatient surgery clinic with a local anesthetic and support from a child life specialist.
+Your child's care team will help determine the best approach.

 What happens during the Supprelin implant procedure?